-Desired Range: 50 to 150 ppm (mg/L) Acceptable Range: Greater than 20 ppm (mg/L)
+50 to 150 ppm (mg/L)

-Total hardness is a measure of divalent ions in water, primarily calcium, magnesium, and in some cases iron.
+Total hardness is a measure of divalent ions in water, primarily calcium, magnesium, and in some cases, iron.
 Elevated concentrations of calcium improve the survival of larval and juvenile fish in waters with low pH.
-Calcium is necessary for bone and scale formation, blood clotting and other metabolic reactions in fish.
-Fish absorb calcium for directly from the water or from food.
+Calcium is necessary for bone and scale formation, blood clotting, and other metabolic reactions in fish.
+Fish absorb calcium directly from the water or from food.
 Sufficient free calcium helps reduce the loss of other salts, such as sodium and potassium, from the fish.
-If calcium is insufficient, fish must use energy supplied from food to re-absorb lost salts.
-This limits energy available for growth.
+If calcium is insufficient, fish must use energy supplied by food to re-absorb lost salts.
+This limits the energy available for growth.
 Additionally, the hardness concentration in a pond affects what concentration of phosphorus should be during fertilization programs.
 Higher concentrations of calcium require greater rates of phosphorous fertilization.

-If the total hardness and alkalinity of pond water is lower than recommended, a common amendment is to add agricultural lime.
+If the total hardness and alkalinity of pond water are lower than recommended, a common amendment is to add agricultural lime.
 However, many times water contains sufficient alkalinity but low hardness.
 In these instances, gypsum (calcium sulfate) needs to be added to improve hardness without increasing the alkalinity.

 One of the largest points of confusion on many reports is that hardness is reported twice.
 In one location, hardness may be listed as grains of calcium carbonate per gallon and elsewhere listed as ppm of calcium carbonate.
-These two units are essentially different measures of the same thing; each grain of calcium carbonate gallon per is roughly equivalent to 17 ppm of calcium carbonate.
-In terms of fisherv management, the primary attention should be focused on the hardness concentration in ppm.
+These two units are essentially different measures of the same thing; each grain of calcium carbonate per gallon is roughly equivalent to 17 ppm of calcium carbonate.
+In terms of fishery management, the primary attention should be focused on the hardness concentration in ppm.

-Magnesium (Mg)
+MAGNESIUM (MG)

-Magnesium is generally not limiting in fresh water although it may require supplements in some marine or brackish ponds supporting marine species.
+Magnesium is generally not limiting in freshwater, although it may require supplements in some marine or brackish ponds supporting marine species.

-Sodium (Na)
+SODIUM (NA)

 Sodium is a major constituent of salt in water.
 In general, a relatively low sodium concentration is considered more desirable.
-In fresh water environments sodium concentrations are not a concern for pond owners, unless the concentration exceeds 1,000 ppm and the total dissolved salts exceed 3,000 ppm.
+In freshwater environments, sodium concentrations are not a concern for pond owners unless the concentration exceeds 1,000 ppm and the total dissolved salts exceed 3,000 ppm.

-Boron (B)
+BORON (B)

-Boron is often a topic of concern for pond owners in Texas where the ground water has exceptionally high boron concentrations when compared to other parts of the country.
-Boron is capable of concentrating in water and in the soils of the pond bottom, but has no immediately known detrimental effects to fish populations.
+Boron is often a topic of concern for pond owners in Texas, where the groundwater has exceptionally high boron concentrations when compared to other parts of the country.
+Boron is capable of concentrating in water and in the soils of the pond bottom but has no immediately known detrimental effects to fish populations.
 If pond water is used for any other purpose, such as livestock watering or irrigation, then excessive levels of boron will need to be evaluated.

-Sulfate (SO4)
+SULFATE (SO4)

-In Texas ground water and well water sulfate, like boron, can have higher than normal concentrations compared to other areas of the country.
+In Texas groundwater and well water, sulfate, like boron, can have higher-than-normal concentrations compared to other areas of the country.
 Sulfate can range from 0 to greater than 1,000 ppm.
-It is generally not a concern for fish populations unless the water is being used for other purposes such as watering livestock or irrigating crops.
+It is generally not a concern for fish populations unless the water is being used for other purposes, such as watering livestock or irrigating crops.

-Nitrite (NO2)
+NITRITE (NO2-)